Don Laidlaw

 Donald Hope Laidlaw LL.B., B.Litt.(Oxon) (6 August 1923 – 14 April 2009) was a lawyer, businessman, and politician in South Australia.

 Biography

 Laidlaw was educated at St. Peter's College, then studied Law and Literature at the University of Adelaide and Magdalen College, Oxford.
 He was called to the bar in 1948.

 During World War II he served in the AIF Intelligence Corps as a Japanese interpreter including a brief stint in 1942–1943 at the Loveday Camp in rural South Australia.

 Laidlaw was elected as a Liberal candidate to the Legislative Council in July 1975 and served until November 1982.

 He was appointed an Officer of the Order of Australia (AO) in the 1989 Australia Day Honours for "service to secondary industry, the South Australian Parliament and to the community".

-He was a member of the Royal Adelaide Golf Club, The Royal and Ancient Golf Club of St Andrews and served on the boards of numerous boards, including Adelaide Brighton Cement, Quarry Industries, Adelaide Wallaroo Fertilizers, Bennett and Fisher and Johns Perry Ltd.
+He was a member of the Royal Adelaide Golf Club, The Royal and Ancient Golf Club of St Andrews and served on the boards of numerous boards, including Adbri, Quarry Industries, Adelaide Wallaroo Fertilizers, Bennett & Fisher and Perry Engineering.